AY2021S2-CS2113-F10-2/tp/docs/UserGuide.md

 Format: `add  t/D f/FOOD_NAME  w/WEIGHT  [date/DD-MM-YYYY]`

 * Add one record.
 The name of diet and weight must be specified.
 The name of the exercise should be a String.
-* The tag value should be ‘D’ in the upper case, which specifies that the current record is for exercise data.
+* The tag value should be `D` in the upper case, which specifies that the current record is for exercise data.
 * The default unit of weight is in grams.
-An integer is expected for the duration, other formats are not acceptable.
+An `integer` is expected for the duration, other formats are not acceptable.
 * The date of the exercise activity is optional.
 If not provided, the system date will be used.
 * The date should be less than or equal to the current date.
-* The date format should be DD-MM-YYYY, other formats are not acceptable.
+* The date format should be `DD-MM-YYYY`, other formats are not acceptable.

 Examples:
 `add t/D a/bread d/400`